steam-deck-controller/steam-deck-controller/README.md

 - [Valve Corporation](https://www.valvesoftware.com/) - For creating the Steam Deck, the original Steam Controller and Steam Input
 - [SlickBuys](slickbuysmodsandrepairs.com/) - For providing parts

-## ⚠️ Disclaimers
+## Legal Attributions:
 This is a community project not affiliated with Valve Corporation.
-Use at your own risk.

-## Legal Attributions:
+There is always a risk of destroying parts while dissasembling the deck, if you arent comfortable taking this risk please do not partake in this project.
+Modification of parts can possibly void warranty.
+OSDC Team takes no responbility for broken parts or voided warrenty as a result of partaking in this project.

 - ©2025 Valve Corporation.
 Steam and the Steam logo are trademarks and/or registered trademarks of Valve Corporation in the U.S. and/or other countries.